;;; locate.el --- interface to the locate command

 ;; To use the BSD-style "fast find", or any other shell command of the

 ;; set the variable `locate-command' in your .emacs file.

 ;; To use a more complicated expression, create a function which

-;; takes a string (the name to find) as input and returns a cons
+;; takes a string (the name to find) as input and returns a list.

-;; pair: the car should be the command to be executed, the cdr
+;; The first element should be the command to be executed, the remaining

 ;; (setq locate-make-command-line 'my-locate-command-line)